janicez/dotfiles/README.md

-# Dotfiles on janicez' freebsd systems
+# Dotfiles on Ellenor' freebsd systems

 Currently, only a .tmux.conf showing free, used, total memory in mega binary octets (equal to mega binary bytes on systems with 8-bit bytes)